wixtoolset/web/src/Web/Static/documents/development/wips/6257-add-dotnet-runtime-search.html.md

 Right now, the NetFx extension supports .NET Core/.NET 5 runtime detection using a combination of path and registry checks.
 As discussed in [dotnet/runtime#36479](https://github.com/dotnet/runtime/issues/36479), this strategy is not sufficient for robust runtime installation detection.

-An alternate solution is to use the the NETCoreCheck tool, built and published in the .NET repo here: https://github.com/dotnet/deployment-tools/tree/master/src/clickonce/native/projects/NetCoreCheck.
-Using this tool in the NetFx extension would allow us to easily handle runtime dependency installation for .NET Core package definitions, including newer version detection [#6257](https://github.com/wixtoolset/issues/issues/6257) .
+An alternate solution is to use the the NETCoreCheck tool, built and published in the .NET repo [here](https://github.com/dotnet/deployment-tools/tree/master/src/clickonce/native/projects/NetCoreCheck).
+Using this tool in the NetFx extension would allow us to easily handle runtime dependency installation for .NET Core package definitions, including newer version detection [#6257](https://github.com/wixtoolset/issues/issues/6257).
+The NetCoreCheck tool is already being used in Visual Studio by ClickOnce and Installer Projects for the same purpose.

-I'm proposing that we create a DotNetRuntimeSearch that would allow us to run the NETCoreCheck tool and use the result as a condition to install a .NET runtime package.
-The DotNetRuntimeSearch would be implemented as an extension search as defined by this [WIP](https://wixtoolset.org/development/wips/5539-modularize-burn-searches/).
+I'm proposing that we create a `DotNetRuntimeSearch` element that would allow us to run the NETCoreCheck tool and use the result as a condition to install a .NET runtime package.
+The element would be implemented as an extension search as defined by this [WIP](https://wixtoolset.org/development/wips/5539-modularize-burn-searches/).
 The NetCoreCheck tool will be included in the binary table for any bundle using this search, which would make it available to the search through native code.
 This strategy would be compatible with [#6264](https://github.com/wixtoolset/issues/issues/6264), Luke's proposal for .NET Core/.NET 5 runtime installation checks with custom actions and launch conditions.

 I've designed a preliminary schema below: